 Owing to the large number of cats waiting to come into rescue, the Chiltern Branch of Cats Protection (which covers Chesham) is looking for new volunteers.
-They think that retired people would make excellent fosterers, and their Secretary, Kathryn Graves, spoke to Dana who fosters in London to find out what it’s like to be a retired fosterer.
+They think that retired people would make excellent fosterers.
+Their Secretary, Kathryn Graves, spoke to Dana (who fosters in London) to find out what it’s like to be a retired fosterer.

 Dana became a fosterer for Cats Protection more than 12 years ago.
 Her elderly cat had passed away, and she missed having feline company, but being recently retired she wanted to be able to go on holiday whenever she liked without having to worry about finding someone to care for a new pet whilst she was away.
 It turns out that fostering suited her perfectly.

 Dana fosters by taking a cat into her home for as long as it takes to find someone who wants to adopt the cat.
 Sometimes this is just a few weeks, but it can take months if a cat is harder to home (it is more difficult to find adopters for elderly cats, shy cats or cats with medical conditions).
 She has also fostered litters of kittens; they will spend 3 to 4 months with her whilst she socialises them and gets them used to living in a home, so that they are ready to become perfect pets!
 Dana lets new foster cats settle in by giving them their own space in a quiet room, but eventually they will have free reign of the house – just as a pet cat would.
 This means she gets to enjoy having a cat around, but she doesn’t have to pay for food or medical bills, and she can take a break from fostering whenever she wants to go on holiday.